Fluorky/Computer-Service-Django-Api/README.md

 Project of Computer Service web rest API aplication in Django.

-This project is rest api version of my other procject https://github.com/Fluorky/Computer-Service-Django The project is part of object-oriented design classes and the project is under development.
+This project is rest api version of my other procject https://github.com/Fluorky/Computer-Service-Django The project is part of object-oriented design classes and the project is under development using plantuml diagrams.

 # To run this app:
 1. git clone https://github.com/Fluorky/Computer-Service-Django-Api.git